Philippines: Did Duterte's China gamble pay off?

 Pivot

-Duterte's pivot towards China comes as relations with long-time ally the United States are at an all-time low.
+Duterte's pivot toward China comes as relations with long-time ally the United States are at an all-time low.

-At a press conference in Laos in September, he called US President Barack Obama a son of a bitch, when asked what he would say if Obama was critical about his anti-drug efforts, which critics say violate human rights.
+At a news conference in Laos in September, he called US President Barack Obama a son of a bitch, when asked what he would say if Obama was critical about his anti-drug efforts, which critics say violate human rights.
+Since Duterte took office, hundreds of drug dealers and users have been killed in police operations.

 The two leaders both attended the ASEAN summit a few days later.
 They didn't speak and only briefly shook hands.